dynatrace-ace-services/itsm-integration-with-slo/Readme.md

 Goal : be alerting if the problem is persistant and not fix after X minutes.

-- Create a alerting profile with X min delay (for example > 1 h)
+- Create an alerting profile with X min delay (for example > 60 min)
-- To define the best delay of X min for your production context, you can use the Anton's script.
 - Add ITSM Integration based on this alerting profile.

 ## Best practices